MigangalWork/nexusml/docs/user-quickstart-g.md

 For example, in a text classification task, the model might predict a category like "positive" or "negative" for each input text.
 This step is where the model's learned knowledge is applied to solve real-world problems.
-You can batch predictions to process multiple inputs efficiently in a single API call.

 ### Request

-To make a train just make this call to a specific task:
+To initiate training, simply make the following call to the specific task:

 POST `/task/<task_id>/train`

+Replace `<task_id>` with the ID of the task you want to train.

-    Note: Training may take time.
-TO ENAIA: Ensure you have sufficient credits if required.
+    Note: Training may take some time.
+Ensure you have sufficient credits available if required.

 ## 5. Deployment

 Once the model is trained, you must deploy it.
-You can deploy the model to test or production.
+You can choose to deploy the model to either a test or production environment, depending on your needs.

 ### Request

-To deploy the model get the model ID and then call:
+To deploy the model, first obtain the model ID, and then make the following call:

 **POST** `task/deployment/<model_id>`

+Replace `<model_id>` with the ID of the model you wish to deploy.

-You will have to specify the ai model and chose if you want to deploy to `production` or `testing`.
+When deploying the model, you will need to specify the AI model and choose whether you want to deploy it to `production` or `testing`.

 ### Payload
 ```json